w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-payout.md

 the average rewards.

-With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains, and those para-validators can generate more era points as a result.
+With parachains now on Polkadot, a large percentage of era points will come from parachain validation, as a subset of validators are selected to para-validate for all parachains each era, and those para-validators can generate more era points as a result.

-In this case, considering the *expected value* of rewards to consider the weight of era points for validators and para-validator, with respect to each era, will paint a better picture.
+In this case, analyzing the *expected value* of rewards to consider the weight of era points for validators and para-validators for the reward average, will paint a better picture.

 Let:
 - `pe` = para-validator era points,